WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

-This kind of diagram may clarify why programmers refer to URLs as _routes_: when you enter a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
+Website creators sometimes refer to URLs as _routes_: when you enter a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
 Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` through this map to find the web page it should send to your browser.

 In addition to HTML pages, the full tree for a site also includes CSS stylesheets, image files, JavaScript files, or other resources referenced by the HTML.
 So the full tree for the About Us site is a little bigger:

 <figure>
-{{ @svg siteComplete }}
+{{ svg.js siteComplete }}
 </figure>

-This conceptual tree can help you envision and build a site.
-But in most web systems, a site's structure is only a hypothetical thing you must imagine; there is often no place where you can actually edit or visualize this tree.
+This conceptual tree can help you envision and build a site, but most web systems don't give you a way to directly edit or visualize this tree.

-Origami is different: you directly build this tree from various sources, and can see a direct visual representation of what you're building.
+Origami is different: you directly build this tree, often grafting together branches defined in different ways.
+You can see a direct visual representation of what you're building.

 ## Defining a simple tree

-The concise Origami [language](/language) is specifically defined for building sites and other things with trees.
-If you're a JavaScript programmer, you can also do all of this in JavaScript.
+The concise Origami [language](/language) lets you build sites and other things with trees.
+(If you're a JavaScript programmer, you can also do all of this in JavaScript.)

 In the Origami language, you define a site in a file with a name like `site.ori`.
 (The name is not significant; anything with the `.ori` extension will do.)
 If that file contains